nikitavoloboev/data/productivity/flow/Rules.md

 - Map command line tools in the curated list.
 Only add commands where I do want to add some optional commands as snippet to SnippetsLab.

 ## Planning
-- Plan the next day fully in advance in the calendar
+- Plan the next day fully in advance in the calendar.
-	- plan deadlines one week in advance
+	- Plan deadlines one week in advance.
-	- follow through with the plan but adapt where necessary
+	- Follow through with the plan but adapt where necessary.

 ## My Mind
-- Uppercase entries in the main map + articles / GitHub + notes
+- Uppercase entries in the main map + articles / GitHub + notes.

 ## 2Do
-- Only contain things I really need to get done in `Today`
+- Only contain things I really need to get done in `Today`.
-- All 2Do tasks need to be actionable
+- All 2Do tasks need to be actionable.
-- Work on tasks based on priority (starred completed first)
+- Work on tasks based on priority (starred completed first).

 ## Ideas
-- If the idea is not private or something really small
-	- Share it in the wiki (or hopefully soon in crafting ideas)
+- If the idea is not private or something really small.
+Share it in Trello (or hopefully soon in Crafting Ideas)

 ## Capitalising things
-- Capitalise everything where appropriate (Sentences / Headings / Alfred workflows / GitHub descriptions / GitHub issues and PRs / Comments in SnippetsLab / Main dashed points / Tweets / ..)
+- Capitalise everything where appropriate (Sentences / Headings / Alfred workflows / GitHub descriptions / GitHub issues and PRs / Comments in SnippetsLab / Main dashed points / Tweets / ..).

 ## Ship app
-- Prioritise repos in the sidebar
+- Prioritise repos in the sidebar.

 ## Stack Overflow CV
-- Only add repositories that are meaningful to the list
+- Only add repositories that are meaningful to the list.

 ## Reading books
-- Make notes as you read books
+- Make notes as I read books.
-- Review each book you read on Goodreads and add it to an appropriate category
-	- add the review to [books](../books/Books.md) after
+- Review each book you read on Goodreads and add it to an appropriate category.
+Add the review to [books](../books/Books.md) after.

 ## Productivity
 - Always have water next to me.
 Drink water when taking breaks and take breaks.